 Giants racing at the forefront of China’s New Retail revolution

-Here are 3 big retailers representing China’s New Retail revolution, and here’s what they’re doing to transform commerce in China.
+You will discover below 3 big retailers representing China’s New Retail revolution.
+Ina word, they found innovative solutions to transform commerce and shopping in China.

 Launched in 2016, Freshippo’s stores are well-known as the first example of Jack Ma’s vision for New Retail.